MTan0104/LComics/README.md

 meta_path = "FinalDatabase.csv"
 ```
 Modify if:
--using WM or LC datasets
+- using WM or LC datasets
--metadata file name differs
+- metadata file name differs